5 Simple Tips To Declutter Your Home & Clear Your Mind

-Having a clear out, throwing away things you no longer need, and organising what you do need are key actions that will make your house feel like a home again, and less like a dumping ground for all the things we accumulate over time.
+Fancy a clear out?
+Throwing things away, re-homing and organising what you no longer require or even use are key actions that will make your house feel like a home again, and less like a dumping ground from all the items accumulated over time.

-Here are five steps YK DAILY believe will get you on the right track to decluttering your home.
+Here are five steps YK DAILY believe will get you on the right track to decluttering your home and mind.

 Before you get stuck in, it’s best to set aside some time to dedicate to your decluttering campaign.
 First off it’s a good idea to make a list of all the rooms or areas you plan to tackle.
 This doesn’t need to include your entire house unless you’re feeling particularly ambitious, but you should make sure it includes what we call the ‘danger’ zones – the places people often accumulate too much clutter, fail to tidy on a regular basis or just generally use as a dumping ground.